JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-3.md

 >
 {style="note"}

-Additional support for Navigation 3 is implemented in Material 3 Adaptive and ViewModel.
-If you're using these libraries, add the navigation support artifacts as well:
+For projects using the Material 3 Adaptive and ViewModel libraries, also add the following navigation support artifacts:
 ```text
 [versions]
 compose-multiplatform-adaptive = "1.3.0-alpha02"